HMS Lowestoft (F103): Modernisation

 From 1967 to 1969 Lowestoft underwent a major modernisation, which brought the ship close in capacity to the Leander class.
 A hangar and flight deck was added aft to allow a Westland Wasp helicopter to be operated, at the expense of one of the Limbo anti-submarine mortars, while a Seacat launcher and the associated GWS20 director was mounted on the hangar roof.
 Two 20-mm cannons were added either side of the ship's bridge.
 A MRS3 fire control system replaced the Mark 6M, and its integral Type 903 radar allowed the Type 277 height finder radar to be removed.
 A Type 993 surface/air-search radar replaced the existing Type 293Q radar, while the ship's defences were enhanced by the addition of the Corvus chaff rocket dispenser.

 Service

 Lowestoft commissioned on 18 October 1961 and joined the 5th Frigate Squadron in March 1962.
 Between 1961 and 1963 she was commanded by Raymond Lygo.

+On 16 November 1962, a Westland Whirlwind helicopter from the aircraft carrier Hermes with five men aboard, including the politicians Lord Windlesham and John Cronin crashed off St Davids Head.
+Lowestoft took part in search operations after the crash, and while three survivors (including Cronin) were rescued by helicopters, Lord Windlesham's body was not found.
+On 4 September 1964, Lowestoft took part in the ceremonies for the opening of the Forth Road Bridge.
+Later that day, Lowestoft collided with the cruiser Lion, which was moored under the bridge, having also taken place in the ceremony, in foggy conditions.
+Lowestoft sustained damage to her bows but returned to Rosyth dockyard under her own power.
+Lowestoft's navigating officer was convicted of negligently hazarding his ship at a court martial and was reprimanded.

 In January 1971, Lowestoft joined STANAVFORLANT, the NATO Standing Naval Force Atlantic.

 From October 1976 to September 1977, Lowestoft was refitted at Portsmouth for her new role as a trials ship for towed array sonar arrays.
 She was again refitted, at Falmouth in October 1978.
 In June 1982, as a result of the Falklands War, she was returned to operational service with the 7th Frigate Squadron after a short refit at Portsmouth, serving as guardship at Ascension Island.

 Lowestoft was paid off at Portsmouth on 29 March 1985, and was placed on the Disposal list.
 Lowestoft was sunk as a target off the Bahamas on 8 June 1986.